 Type of Business

 The type of business you’re in makes a difference to the name you choose.
 A new, made-up word works particularly well for tech firms, for example, because it conveys novelty and progress.
 Think of Google, for example.

 But if you’re running a more traditional business, a novelty name might confuse your customers.
 Imagine you’re driving along and a light comes on in your car, indicating you need an oil change.
 If you see a sign saying “Johnson’s Auto Shop,” you’ll pull in there.
 But a sign with a made up name like “Tribble” will leave you wondering what the company does, and you’ll probably keep driving by.

 The answer: nothing.
 It’s a made-up word.
 The company’s Bronx-based founders chose a name that they thought sounded Danish, because they wanted to convey an image of exotic foreign quality.
 It worked: they were able to market their ice-cream as a premium brand, selling for more than their competitors.

 What image do you want to convey?
 What type of customers are you targeting?
 If you’re competing aggressively on price, something like Joe’s Discount Club may be just the ticket.
 If you’re targeting higher-end consumers, go for something a little more elegant.

 The sound of the name is also important.
 Think of a name like 7-Eleven, which began as a simple description of the store’s opening hours, but was incredibly successful because it rhymes so nicely, making it instantly memorable.
 Eight Six just wouldn’t have been the same.
-Coca-Cola is another name that works well because of how it sounds, the rhythm and of the two very similar words together.
+Coca-Cola is another name that works well because of the rhythm of the two very similar words together.